Semantic Network Interpretation: Related Work

-\textbf{Network Interpretation} There are two main approaches to network interpretation in the literature: filter-level interpretation~\cite{Erhan_2009_ICMLW,Szegedy_2013_arXiv,Mahendran_2015_CVPR,Nguyen_2015_CVPR,Google_2018_HTML,NGUYEN_2016_NIPS,Nguyen_2017_CVPR,Bau_2017_CVPR,Zhou_2014_ICLR,Yosinski_2015_ICMLW,Springenberg_2014_ICLRW,Zeiler_2013_ECCV} and holistic-level interpretation~\cite{Simonyan_2013_ICLRW,Zhou_2016_CVPR,Selvaraju_2017_ICCV}.
-The goal of filter-level interpretation is to understand and visualize the features that specific neurons learn.
-While it's easy to directly visualize the first convolutional layer filter weight to get a sense of the patterns they detect, it makes little sense to directly visualize deeper layer filter weights because they act as complex composite functions of lower layers' operations.
-Early examples of filter-level understanding include finding the maximally activated input patches~\cite{Zeiler_2013_ECCV} and visualizing the guided back propagation gradients~\cite{Springenberg_2014_ICLRW}.
-Some works~\cite{Nguyen_2015_CVPR} try to synthesize visually pleasant preferred input image of each neuron through back-propagation into the image space. \cite{NGUYEN_2016_NIPS} applies a generator network to generate images conditioned on maximally activating certain last-layer neurons.
+\textbf{Network interpretation --} Two main approaches to network interpretation exist in the literature: filter-level interpretation~\cite{Erhan_2009_ICMLW,Szegedy_2013_arXiv,Mahendran_2015_CVPR,Nguyen_2015_CVPR,Google_2018_HTML,NGUYEN_2016_NIPS,Nguyen_2017_CVPR,Bau_2017_CVPR,Zhou_2014_ICLR,Yosinski_2015_ICMLW,Springenberg_2014_ICLRW,Zeiler_2013_ECCV} and decision-level interpretation (or attribution)~\cite{Simonyan_2013_ICLRW,Zhou_2016_CVPR,Selvaraju_2017_ICCV,zhou2018interpretable,HOLZINGER202128}.
+The goal of filter-level interpretation is to understand the features that a specific filter (also known as neurons) learns.
+While it is easy to directly visualize the first convolutional layer filter weights and understand the patterns they detect, it makes little sense to directly visualize deeper layer filter weights because they act as complex composite functions of lower layers' output.
+Early examples of filter-level interpretation include finding the maximally activated input patches~\cite{Zeiler_2013_ECCV} and visualizing the guided back propagation gradients~\cite{Springenberg_2014_ICLRW}.
+Some works~\cite{Nguyen_2015_CVPR} try to synthesize visually pleasant preferred input image of each filter through back-propagation into the image space. \cite{NGUYEN_2016_NIPS} applies a generator network to generate images conditioned on maximally activating certain last-layer neurons.
 The Plug and Play paper~\cite{Nguyen_2017_CVPR} further extends~\cite{NGUYEN_2016_NIPS} to introduce a generalized adversarial learning framework for filter-guided image generation.
-Network dissection~\cite{Bau_2017_CVPR} measures the interpretability of each neuron by annotating them with predefined attributes like color, texture, part, etc. \cite{Zhang_2018_AAAI} proposes represent the image content and structure by knowledge graph.
+Network dissection~\cite{Bau_2017_CVPR} connects each filter with predefined concepts like object, part, color, etc.